schungx/WebApi-OData/README.md

 Composite Primary Keys
 ----------------------

-There is support (via a custom route) for composite primary keys.
+There is support (via a custom routing convention) for composite primary keys.
 For example:

 	http://example.com/odata/Entities1(Key1=..., Key2=...)

 gets the particular entity with the corresponding composite key values.

+To use this custom routing convention, you need to add ``CompositeKeyRoutingConvention`` during configuration:

+	var routingConventions = ODataRoutingConventions.CreateDefault();
+	routingConventions.Insert(0, new OData.CompositeKeyRoutingConvention());
+	config.MapODataServiceRoute("ODataRoute", "odata", model, new DefaultODataPathHandler(), routingConventions, new DefaultODataBatchHandler(GlobalConfiguration.DefaultServer));

 See the sample for details.